Skip to main content

 Try out your mini bow and arrow

-1. When everyone’s ready, set up some small targets, such as cones, hoops, paper plates or other markers.
+1. When everyone’s ready, set up some small targets, such as toilet tubes, hoops, paper plates or other markers.
 You could have different markers, with each one worth a different number of points.
 People could write down their scores or just play for fun.

-2. With adult supervision, everyone should take it in turns to carefully have a go with your mini bow and arrow.
-Remember not to point the bow and arrow at humans or animals.
+2. Let everyone take it in turns to carefully have a go with their mini bow and arrow.
+Remind everyone not to point the bow and arrow at humans or animals.

-3. See who can get their arrow to hit the target, or go the furthest.
-People can experiment with their bow to see what helps.
+3. People can experiment with their bow to see what helps.
 They could change their technique, the angle they fire it at, the height they launch it from, the bend in the bow, the amount of dental floss and so on.
-People can talk about what they're changing and why they think it will help.

 Reflection